george-ajayiola/Linkerd-service-mesh-monitoring/README.md

     kubectl get configmap prometheus-server -o yaml > prometheus-config.yaml
     ```

-2. Edit the `prometheus-config.yaml` file to add Linkerd scrape jobs.The running configuration of the builtin prometheus can be used as a reference.
+2. Edit the `prometheus-config.yaml` file to add Linkerd scrape jobs.
+I got the scrape configuration that has to be applied to the external Prometheus instance from the linkerd  [documentation](https://linkerd.io/2.12/tasks/external-prometheus/#prometheus-scrape-configuration).
     ```
     kubectl -n linkerd-viz  get configmap prometheus-config -o yaml > linkerd-viz.yml
     ```